Playful-Interactive-Environments/SpaceHuddle/README.md

         @Prop({ default: '' }) readonly backgroundClass!: string;
         module: Module | null = null;
         ideas: Idea[] = [];

         get moduleName(): string {
           if (this.module) return this.module.name;
           return '';
         }

         ...
       }
       </script>

       <style lang="scss" scoped>
       .public-idea {
          max-width: 20rem;
       }
       ...
       </style>

       ```
       If these components are to be used in the module in a way that differs from the predefined implementation, we kindly request that you implement an individual development of the components in the module folder.
 The components can be copied as a template for this purpose.
-   9. If data is to be updated automatically by the backend, this can be solved via an interval.
-It is important to deactivate the interval when leaving the page, otherwise it will continue to run.
+   9. If data should be updated automatically from the backend, this can be solved by registering at client side cash.
+It is important to disable the registration when leaving the page, otherwise the update will continue.
       ```
       <template>
       !html section!
       </template>

       <script lang="ts">
       import { Options, Vue } from 'vue-class-component';
       import { Prop } from 'vue-property-decorator';
       import EndpointAuthorisationType from '@/types/enum/EndpointAuthorisationType';
+      import * as cashService from '@/services/cash-service';

       @Options({
         components: {},
       })